 Because of the pioneering work of Fred and others, we can now restore sight for as little as \$25 in some countries.
-"I'm an optimist, always, that the world can be a better place."

 Our work continues in much the same way it started: by just getting on with it.
 We are on the ground in more than 25 countries, providing eye operations and treatments, distributing antibiotics, training local doctors and equipping medical facilities with the tools to restore sight and change lives.